moocow-the-bovine/DiaColloDB/README.txt

 DESCRIPTION
-    The DiaColloDB package provides a set of object-oriented Perl modules for constructing and querying native diachronic collocation indices with optional inclusion of a DDC server back-end for fine-grained queries.
+    The DiaColloDB package provides a set of object-oriented Perl modules and a command-line utility suite for constructing and querying native diachronic collocation indices with optional inclusion of a DDC server back-end for fine-grained queries.

-SEE ALSO
-    *   http://kaskade.dwds.de/~moocow/dta/diacollo/ contains a live web
-        demo of a DiaCollo index on the *Deutsches Textarchiv* corpus, including a user-oriented help page.

 INSTALLATION
     Issue the following commands to the shell: